 We do this by leveraging our state-of-the art last mile wireless connectivity and the dense spread of network.
-Enterprise customers who seek to utilise the network have the choice of being connected to the DC of their choice or any one of our Tier III Data Centers.
-Today, this multi-mode, multi-mesh network connects 43 of India's DCs; a fact that endorses the quality of our offering and our network presence b) Data Center services.
+Enterprise customers who seek to utilise the network have the choice of being connected to the DC of their choice or any one of our concurrently maintainable Data Centers.
+Today, this multi-mode, multi-mesh network connects 45 of India's DCs a) Data Center services.

-Our network, reaches 1400 cities and towns with more than 2800 Points of Presence and 90,000 links, thus making us the largest MPLS network in India.
+Our network, reaches 1550 cities and towns with more than 3000 Points of Presence and 100,000+ links, thus making us the largest MPLS network in India.